Search

 Insurance claims for pool pump and chlorinator repairs

-Pool pump and chlorinator repairs or replacement may be covered by home and contents insurance provided that in your contents policy “fusion / motor burnout” is seen to be the cause of failure.
+Pool pump and chlorinator repairs, or replacement, may be covered by your home and contents insurance, provided that your contents policy includes “fusion / motor burnout” and this is seen to be the cause of failure.
+If you are covered for “flood damage” or “storm or rainwater damage” and your equipment goes underwater, you may be able to claim for this as well.

 Aquamech Pump & Chlorinator Repairs are licensed electrical contractors, therefore we are authorised to inspect and diagnose the failure of your pump or chlorinator.
 If fusion is deemed to be the cause we will prepare all the necessary information and write a report for you to forward to your insurer.
 We can then repair or supply and install a new pump or chlorinator for you.